So you’re looking to lose weight and need some easy places to cut calories. What about skipping breakfast? Bad idea.

 It turns out that eating a healthy breakfast and achieving sustained weight loss are inextricably linked.

-The National Weight Control Registry has been tracking the eating and lifestyle habits of about 3000 people, all of whom have maintained a 30-pound (or more) weight loss for at least a year (some have been participating for as many as six years).
+The National Weight Control Registry has been tracking the eating and lifestyle habits of more than 10,000 people, all of whom have maintained a 30-pound (or more) weight loss for at least a year (some have been participating for as many as six years).
 The researchers tracking these studies found that 78 percent reported eating breakfast every day, and almost 90 percent reported eating breakfast at least five days a week.

 But why does breakfast help with weight loss?